Bar Building Materials

 Project overviews show estimated material costs.

 You can certainly spend more and you can spend less.
-You are not required to spend what we recommend and there are many ways to save over our recommended materials.
+You are not required to spend what we recommend and there are many ways to save over our recommended bar building materials.
 For instance, if we call out OSB sheeting to be covered with paneling, you could skip buying two sheets and cover the outside a single sheet of 3/8 plywood.